<<Previous | Story Intro | Return to Stories | Next >>

 "Yep.
 Did just what you told me to do."

 "Good."
 She glanced around, making certain that the room looked 'just right'.
 The boxes that contained her belongings had arrived.
 Daniel had immediately set up her stereo, putting it, and the baskets of CD's, in the lower half of the TV cabinet, and setting the speakers on the tops of the oak units.
 Her cookbooks, and the copper pots, and ceramic mixing bowls and Grandma Rose's crystal and china had been put away.
 Her books had joined his in the already overflowing glass-fronted bookcases.
 Her candles filled the room, as well as the bedroom, and even the bathroom.
 The tea jar that had belonged to her grandmother was on the sofa table.
 And two canvases that she'd found and fallen in love with in college were now in frames, and hanging in the hallway.
 They were simple paintings, just ordinary flowers and stems and leaves.
 Nothing at all noteworthy.
-But Daniel had agreed that they were lovely, and had allowed her to hang them.
+But Daniel had agreed that they were lovely, and had encouraged her to hang them.
 There were other things that remained in boxes for now, in the bottom of the closet in the small bedroom that served as his office.
 But she was moved in, and it showed.

 He followed her into the kitchen.
 "Need any help?"